chaoliu92/test-repo/README.md

-This is Line B in feature.
+This is Line C in feature.